eshetudejene/iwork-consulting/prd.md

 Date: 2025-08-08

 ## 1) Summary
-Build a modern, professional, fast, and accessible marketing website for iWork Technologies PLC (brand: ConsultiWork).
+Build a modern, professional, fast, and accessible marketing website for iWork Consulting PLC (brand: ConsultiWork).
 The site should clearly communicate the company’s value, services, approach, partners, leadership, and provide an effective contact/CTA path.
 It must look impressive yet professional, support light/dark mode, and use clean, performance-friendly animations.
 Stack: Next.js (App Router), Tailwind CSS, shadcn/ui (prefer shadcn components), deployed on Vercel.

 ## 2) Goals & Objectives
 - Clearly present who iWork/ConsultiWork is and what value it provides.